nikeyol/sample-spring-cloud-svc-ci/concourse/README.md

 to pass to your pipeline configuration below.

 * Create an S3 bucket (e.g. `sample-spring-cloud-svc-pipeline-artifacts`)
 You'll need to set this to something that isn't taken and set the `s3-bucket` variable pointed to in [pipeline.yml](pipeline.yml) to use that bucket instead.
-(See step 3 below for how to setup variables)
+(See step 3 under "Configure Concourse Pipeline" for how to setup variables)

 * Setup Concourse, Sonar, Nexus